JabranShahen/AgentChain_BMAD/docs/product-brief.md

 - Secondary: Product/ops teams using the UI to trigger workflows.

 ## Solution (V1)
-ASP.NET Core API that lists BMAD agents from the manifest and lets clients chat with agents or run workflows; Angular UI to browse agents, start sessions, and view streaming responses.
+ASP.NET Core API that lists BMAD agents from the manifest and lets clients chat with agents or run workflows; React UI to browse agents, start sessions, and view streaming responses.

 ## Top Use Cases (V1)
 1) List agents and their capabilities.